datadruidi/public-key-openpgp/README.md

 ## How to use

 Open Kleopatra and import the public key by selecting **Import** and choosing their `.asc` file.
-Before using it, verify the key fingerprint through a separate trusted channel; if it matches, mark/certify the key as trusted if needed.
+Before using it, verify the key fingerprint with me through a separate channel.

 To encrypt a file, right-click the file and choose **Encrypt** or **Sign and Encrypt**, select the public key, and send only the generated `.gpg` or `.pgp` file.